 Skills: The person right for the Switching position must have experience working as a switcher in other shows.
 The Switcher must be a good listener and be able to follow directions.

 The Production Assistant is the individual that is communicating information to the director in the production truck.
 This volunteer needs to know what is coming up next on the script, especially if there are any changes, and relay that to the director.
-This volunteer needs to have all the pre-recorded segments cued up ready to go on air, and needs to be able to back-time all segments as well as time-out to the end of the show.
 The PA also has to answer calls and respond to emails from producers while the show is in progress.
-The PA is also another set of eyes to keep track of and time the proper graphics coming on and off television.
+The PA is also another set of eyes to keep track of time.

 Skills: The person right for the Production Assistant position must have good communication skills, both verbal and written.
 They must have excellent hearing as they have to listen on the headset, listen on the phone as well as speak with volume and confidence.
 The PA must be able to multi- task many activities at the same time without missing information or getting anxious.

-There are up to three stationary cameras for TeleMiracle.
-A Hard Camera is positioned in the auditorium on a platform or in the balcony.
-It is important to remember never to walk on the camera platform as an operator until the current operator has their camera locked off and comes off the platform.
+There are multiple hard cameras for TeleMiracle.
 The operator must focus the camera on eyes of the talent.
-The Hard Camera Operator must pay close attention to what the director is saying on headset, as well as understand which camera number they are operating and it’s expected shot type.
+The Hard Camera Operator must pay close attention to what the director is saying on headset, as well as understand which camera number they are operating and its expected shot type.

 Skills: The person right for the Hard Camera Operator must be able to listen, follow directions and understand the workings of a production video camera, and must know how to focus the camera.

-There are two handheld cameras on stage, stage right & stage left.
 The goal of a Handheld Camera Operator is to get close-up, creative shots of the performance.
-The Handheld Camera Operator has to be able to communicate with the cable puller about upcoming segments or needs.
+The Handheld Camera Operator has to be able listen to the director to hear their expectations.

 Skills: The person right for a Handheld Camera Operator position must be able to listen, follow directions and understand the workings of a production video camera.
 This volunteer needs to think outside of the box with creativity, be aware of their surroundings and not be afraid to get in there for the best shot.
 This volunteer must be able carry approximately 25lbs on their shoulder in a crunched position for an extended time period, then be able to quickly move out of the way.

 Camera shading is the task of making multiple cameras match in regards to colour, brightness and contrast values.
-This position will involve adjusting up to three cameras at a time within a time constraint.
+This position will involve adjusting multiple cameras at a time, within a time constraint.
 There will be a reference monitor that is used to match the other cameras to.
-There are typically two shading positions happening consecutively.
 This position is located in the production truck.

 Skills: The person right for the shading position must have an eye for detail, work quickly but can learn the task on the job from an experienced shader.